olajutemot/Learn-JS-algorithms/4. Basic Algorithm Scripting/README.md

 Return the length of the longest word in the provided sentence.
 Your response should be a number.
 ---SOLUTION 4 (in regex.js file )

+------Return Largest Numbers in Arrays------
+Return an array consisting of the largest number from each provided sub-array.
+For simplicity, the provided array will contain exactly 4 sub-arrays.
+Remember, you can iterate through an array with a simple for loop, and access each member with array syntax arr[i].
+---SOLUTION 5 (in regex.js file )

+------Confirm the Ending------
+Check if a string (first argument, str) ends with the given target string (second argument, target).
+This challenge can be solved with the .endsWith() method, which was introduced in ES2015.
+But for the purpose of this challenge, we would like you to use one of the JavaScript substring methods instead.
+---SOLUTION 6 (in regex.js file )